killall-q/Hologram/README.md

 #### Closing

 This isn't the only possible correct formula for 3D rotation.
 It is only correct for this set up, where the roll axis is specifically dependent on pitch, and the yaw axis is specifically dependent on both pitch and roll.
 For example, a different formula would be required for fixed axes of rotation.
 The formula would also change slightly depending on where you consider the zeroes of the rotation angles to be.

+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-nc-sa/3.0/).